Cincinnati mesothelioma lawyer and Ohio asbestos attorney reviews welders asbestos exposure risk and represents injured plaintiffs nationwide

 Welders Cancer & Toxic Exposure

-There are several occupational hazards associated with welding, the majority of which concern chemicals and inhaling toxic fumes.
+There are several Welding Injuries associated with welding, the majority of which concern chemicals and inhaling toxic fumes.

 For welders, according to the U.S. Occupational Safety and Health Administration (OSHA), potential toxins include zinc, cadmium, beryllium, iron oxide, mercury, lead, fluoride, chlorinated hydrocarbon solvents, phosgene, carbon monoxide, ozone and nitrogen oxides.
-Working in confined spaces also contributed to the known hazards.
+Working in Workplace Ventilation Risks also contributed to the known hazards.

 Asbestos may not be the first thing a welder was concerned with when they considered protecting themselves, but it certainly has been deadly for many unsuspecting American workers.
 Welders were provided protective equipment, such as gloves or blankets, which may have been manufactured with asbestos.